stuartellis/multiform/README.md

 Each infrastructure component is a separate Terraform root module.
 The project uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to support deploying multiple instances of the same component to the same environment.

-The tooling uses UNIX shell and Makefiles.
-This project also includes an alternative implementation in Python 3.

 The Terraform root modules are referred to as *stacks*.
 The tooling that runs Terraform on stacks is referred to as *stackform*.

+The tooling uses UNIX shell, Makefiles and the [jq](https://stedolan.github.io/jq/) utility.
+This project also includes an alternative implementation in Python 3.
+By default, the tooling uses Docker and a container to provide Terraform.
+You can override this to either provide your own container image, or use a separate copy of Terraform.

 > /!\ EXPERIMENTAL: This project is under development.

-## How to Reuse
+## How to Add to a Project

 The tooling consists of these three files: